dlang-community/Pegged/pegged/docs/Grammar Composition.md

 }
 ```

 `Numbers` also defines an `Hexa` rule to recognize hexadecimal numbers.
-It's never invoked directly by `Numbers` itself, but can be called by qualifiying its name: `Numbers.Hexa("A73FEC384CBB")`.
+It's never invoked directly by `Numbers` itself, but, as seen in [[Using a Grammar]], it can be called by qualifiying its name: `Numbers.Hexa("A73FEC384CBB")`.
 If two grammars define a rule with the same name, you can also use their qualified names to distinguish them. **Pegged** allows rule invokation (the rhs in a rule definition) to contain qualified identifiers:

 ```d
 module my.grammar;